junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 This story's initial idea was inspired by a very cute video of my dear friend BucketOfLi's cat (which is very much like a monster under the bed, in a good way).
 But then, as I write mindlessly, after Dean saw the cat for the first time in his life (that's where I originally thought would be the ending of the story), when Dean starts thinking about giving the cat a name, I lost control of the story, the story itself just continued growing from there.
 Everything after that point is sorta entirely inspired by Neil Gaiman's black cat story "The Price" (or what's left of it that I still remembered), but I'd say even Gaiman's story idea probably isn't very novel, in a way -- there gotta be more people having thought that cats are angels, and what better angel/cat can it be other than Cas for little Dean and baby Sammy to grow up with.

 If I have to credit another work that's a stretch but still quite some inspiration for the story construction: that's "CJ7", a 2008 movie.
 Really quite some stretch, but I remember it so dearly when watching as a child that I can *feel* its impact on the way this story forms and grows.
-Oh, and another one I loooove so much (not just love it, I *luve* it, *loove* it, *loooove it*) that I just *have to* nominate, and I think its impact is perhaps mostly on a subconscious level and so much impact nonetheless: *How (thanks to Gabriel) Dean and Castiel (accidentally) raised each other (and Sam)*.
+Oh, and another one I loooove so much (not just love it, I *luve* it, *loove* it, *loooove it*) that I just *have to* nominate, and I think its impact is perhaps mostly on a subconscious level and so much impact nonetheless: *[How (thanks to Gabriel) Dean and Castiel (accidentally) raised each other (and Sam)](https://archiveofourown.org/works/540915)*.
 It's literally my first enlightenment of how to write kid fic.

-It should be pretty obvious since the beginning, but I'll still add redundantly here that, when you read this story, feel free to read as if all the "Cat" is exactly "Cas".
+It should be pretty obvious since the beginning, but I'll still add redundantly here that, when you start reading this story, feel free to read as if all the "Cat" is exactly "Cas".
 You have no idea how many times my muscle memory has mistyped that during the writing.
 My brain knows it's Cas, my fingers know it's Cas, but I have to write Cat for the story's sake, and this is a discrepancy that messed with my eyes quite a lot.
 I did try very hard to insert "Cas" early on but just can't convince myself if there's a right place; there's just no good reason for the kid Dean to name the cat "Cas" when he first ran into him, so "Cat" is the next best thing I can do.

 I started writing this story in the middle of a night in the middle of a tough week and my eyes were half-closed most of the time, and after re-reading, I realize the Sammy in my head is most definitely ~~a bit~~ a lot older than one year old to be able to talk that much and read and reason and be so mature (in a word, just too much like the normal adult Sam that I've got used to writing; in many ways, so are Dean and Cas in this story, pretty sure the Dean I'm writing is more intelligent and thoughtful and mature than any average five-year-old and the cat I'm writing isn't like any cat, but I'd pretend those are probably smaller problem than a one-year-old speaking long sentences and understanding the situation around him and comforting his older brother), I'll pretend it's because the demon blood in him makes him grow faster and ultra clever, and Dean doesn't freak out because he doesn't know what normal baby's learning and growing speed normally should be like, and John doesn't freak out because he isn't there long enough to notice, or maybe he noticed and freaked out and that's why he ran away so much.
 (This is mostly an after-thought patch, but my picky brain accepts the explanation, so I hope it works with you guys too.)